 We all take pride in having possession of our cars; we prefer one brand over the other due to various reasons.
 But how many of us know the meaning of the name of a car we own?
 We have compiled a comprehensive list of car names that are frequently found on our roads, read below to find out what does the name of your car means?

-Alsvin is a subcompact sedan by Changan.
-‘Alsvin’ is actually a mythical Norse horse which also happens to mean fast or swift.
+Alsvin is a subcompact sedan by Changan and is named after a Norse horse Alsvior which also happens to imply being very fast or swift.
+In Norse mythology, Árvakr “early awake” and Alsviðr “very quick” are the horses which pull the sun, or Sól’s.

 Karvaan comes from Urdu word which represents a group of people traveling together, thus best suits as the name of their minivan which is meant to take multiple people along.